Law Library Research Desk

 Interlibrary Loan Etiquette

 You may come across federal statutes cited in a number of different ways, representing the ways in which statutes are published.
 When a statute is enacted, it is assigned a public law number and is published as a slip law.
 In a citation, this will look like "Pub.
 L. No. 87-195."
 In this example, this statute was the 195th law enacted by the 87th Congress.
+Public laws are also called session laws since they are enacted during a two-year Congressional session.
 You can find public laws at the following sources:

 Finally, statutes are organized by subject matter and codified in the U.S. Code.
 In a citation, this will look like "42 U.S.C. § 1983 (2006)."
 This citation refers to section 1983 of Title 42 of the Code, found in the 2006 version of the Code.
 The official version of the U.S. Code is published every six years.
 You can find the U.S. Code at the following sources: